-Cultish: The Language of Fanaticism will be published in hardback, e-book, and audiobook on June 15, 2021 by HarperWave, an imprint of HarperCollins.
+Cultish: The Language of Fanaticism was published in hardback, e-book, and audiobook on June 15, 2021 by HarperWave, an imprint of HarperCollins.

 The author of the widely praised Wordslut analyzes the social science of cult influence: how cultish groups from Jonestown and Scientology to SoulCycle and social media gurus use language as the ultimate form of power.